Code-Institute-Submissions/Discover-Malta/README.md

 The website was developed using Gitpod which is a cloud based IDE.

-This was committed to git and pushed to GitHub using Gitpod's built in git function.
+This was committed to git and pushed to GitHub using Gitpod's built in Git function.

 The following steps were carried to deploy the website to [GitHub Pages](https://hollyc7.github.io/Discover-Malta/) from the [GitHub repository](https://github.com/HollyC7/Discover-Malta).

 1. Open the repository in GitHub HollyC7/Discover-Malta.
 2. Select Settings from the options at the top of the page and scroll down to the GitHub pages section.
-3. From Source select the "master" branch from the dropdown list and select "save".
+3. From Source select the "master" branch from the drop down list and select "save".
 4. Once this has been selected the page is automatically refreshed and the site has been deployed.
 5. Navigate back to the GitHub Pages section to obtain the URL for the deployed site.